|Corporate Governance Principles|

 4. Board Committees

 Number and Structure.
-The Board has established six standing committees to assist it in effectively discharging its responsibilities: Audit; Executive; Governance and Nominating; Management Development and Compensation; Public Affairs, and Special Activities.
+The Board has established six standing committees to assist it in effectively discharging its responsibilities: Audit; Executive; Governance and Nominating; Management Development and Compensation; Public Policy and Corporate Responsibility, and Special Activities.
 The Board may establish additional committees as it deems appropriate.
 The Governance and Nominating Committee periodically reviews the committee structure and recommends any changes to the full Board.

 The Audit Committee, the Governance and Nominating Committee and the Management Development and Compensation Committee each consists solely of independent directors.